antonio59/aafairshare/docs/TECHNICAL.md

 # Technical Documentation

-## Performance Optimization Guide
+## Performance and Security Guide

-This document provides detailed technical information about the performance optimizations implemented in the AA FairShare application.
+This document provides detailed technical information about the performance optimizations and security measures implemented in the AA FairShare application.

 ## Table of Contents
 - [UI Components](#ui-components)